macks22/gmu-dia2/db/docs/duplicate-record-detection.md

 Perform string matching on the SignBlockName tag text.
 We also might consider increasing the confidence score if the two records share a program in common.
+Record linkage might also occur after the SignBlockName has been parsed into first name and last name components.
+In this case, use an aggregate string matching score to determine if the two records are duplicates.

 ### Institution